 Why Neuromorphic Chips Matter Today

-The growing demand for advanced artificial intelligence systems has increased the need for more efficient hardware.
-Neuromorphic chips are important because they address several key challenges faced by current AI technologies.
+The rising demand for advanced AI systems has increased the need for more efficient hardware.
+Neuromorphic chips address key challenges faced by conventional processors.

 -